Recipe for Split Pea Soup

 - 2 carrots peeled and diced

 - 1/2 tsp pepper

 - 1 bay leaf

-- Got another soup secret for you.
-When your soup is cooked turn off the heat.
+Optional step - when the soup is cooked turn off the heat.
 Chop a handful of parsley and add it to this soup along with a tablespoon of apple cider vinegar.
-This addition will brighten the flavors and really enhance the soup!
+This addition will brighten the flavors and really enhance this soup!